jacksonlawson/chess-challenge/README.md

 This challenge given to my friend applying for job opportunity.
 Finding it interesting I wanted to give it an attempt from my side.
 Condition is to use latest GNU C++ compiler standards and implement a fairely stripped down version of chess.

 <b>Disclaimer: (I don't own any copyright to challenge statement or idea of challenge provided by it's owner company.
-This is my hobby attempt at it and not an readymade solution other people to use.)</b>
+This is my hobby attempt at it and not an readymade solution other people to use and not a complete solution for same reason)</b>

 Here is challenge statement:-